-Medically, our big toe is referred to as ‘hallux.’
-Hallux limitus is a progressive arthritic condition that limits the motion and function of the hallux, usually at the big toe joint.
-The big toe joint is located where the first metatarsal bone and proximal phalanx meet, or at the base where your foot and toes meet.
-Hallux limitus affects the dorsiflexon (upward) motion, and over time, the condition can worsen and lead to the condition hallux rigidus or no motion of the big toe joint at all.
+Medically, the big toe is referred to as the hallux.
+Hallux limitus is a progressive arthritic condition that limits the motion and function of the hallux, usually at the big-toe joint.
+The big-toe joint is located where the first metatarsal bone and proximal phalanx meet, or at the base where your foot and toes meet.
+Hallux limitus affects the dorsiflexion (upward) motion, and over time, the condition can worsen and lead to the condition hallux rigidus, or no motion of the big-toe joint at all.

 Symptoms of this condition come on slowly.
 You may notice pain only when you are in motion or when you move the big toe joint.
-The pain can range from mild and temporary to deep, sharp and achy.
+The pain can be mild and temporary or deep, sharp, and chronic.
+Typically it is a deep, aching type of pain.
 In some cases, bunions or bone spurs develop at the joint and cause additional pain.
-When the big toe is not in use, symptoms tend to be limited or diminish altogether.
+When the big toe is not in use, symptoms tend to diminish.
 Early signs of limited motion are the beginning stages of degenerative arthritis.
-When arthritis first begins to develop in the joint, a bump or knot will typically develop on top of the joint.
+When arthritis first begins to develop in the joint, a bump or bone exostosis (spur) will typically develop on top of the joint.
 As the cartilage continues to weaken and break down, pain develops.
-If left untreated, all symptoms progressively worsen into the condition known as hallux rigidus.
+If left untreated, all symptoms can progressively worsen into the condition known as hallux rigidus.

 Symptoms of Hallux Limitus

-Symptoms of hallux limitus are based on the stage in which you are in.
-Your possible symptoms may or may not include:
+Symptoms of hallux limitus vary, depending on which stage you are in.
+Your symptoms may include:

-- Pain, especially during weight bearing movements, but it could be constant and felt while resting or after the shoe has been removed
+- Pain, especially during weight-bearing movements, but possibly constant and appearing while the foot is at rest or after the shoe has been removed

-- Grinding feeling felt on top of the joint indicating an overgrowth is developing
+- Grinding or grating feeling on top of the joint with activity and walking

 - Increased pain and stiffness in cold temperatures

-- Difficulty wearing shoes, especially high heels due to stiffness and bone spurs
+- Difficulty wearing shoes, especially high heels, due to increased pressure on the joint

 - Feeling of tightness in and around the joint